FREDA: Flexible Relation Extraction Data Annotation: Data Annotation with FREDA

 \begin{itemize} \item Keywords: We define a set of keywords relevant to each relation, which are used to filter sentences.
 This is done for each relation separately.
 We chose relevant words for each relation including WordNet synonyms \cite{miller1995wordnet}.
-The keywords used by \newcite{mesquita2019knowledgenet} were not reported. \item Distant Supervision: Since it is difficult to define an exhaustive set of keywords, a Distant Supervision approach is used to find sentences not matching these keywords, but still containing entities, which are known to be related to each other with a relation of interest, e.g. the sentence mentioning Bill and Melinda Gates as seen in Section \ref{sec:introduction}.
+The keywords used by \citet{mesquita2019knowledgenet} were not reported. \item Distant Supervision: Since it is difficult to define an exhaustive set of keywords, a Distant Supervision approach is used to find sentences not matching these keywords, but still containing entities, which are known to be related to each other with a relation of interest, e.g. the sentence mentioning Bill and Melinda Gates as seen in Section \ref{sec:introduction}.
 Distant Supervision is typically used to add positive examples before training.
 In our case, we use distance supervision to add candidate sentences for annotation.
 If for a pair of entities a knowledge base indicates the existence of a relationship, we use these two entities as a query to find sentences as candidates for annotation for the stated relation.
-We are using DBpedia \cite{10.5555/1785162.1785216} as Knowledge Base and extracted all entity pairs for each relation, which can be found in DBpedia. \newcite{elsahar2018t} pointed out that Wikipedia itself often does not contain entity links, even though a specific entity is mentioned in a sentence through a pronoun or other co-references.
-This is due to the aforementioned Wikipedia guidelines, which tell authors not to link entities multiple times and not to link an entity the article is about in the same article.
-However, WEXEA is supposed to fix this and contains links to these entities.
-Depending on the number of distinct entity-pairs, which can be found in DBpedia, this should lead to a higher number of extracted sentences compared to using a raw Wikipedia dump. \end{itemize}
+We are using DBpedia \cite{10.5555/1785162.1785216} as KB and extracted all entity pairs for each relation, which can be found in DBpedia. \end{itemize}

-Distant Supervision for a specific relation can only be used if this relation is part of Knowledge Base (DBpedia in our case), which is not the case for all relations we annotated sentences for.
+Distant Supervision for a specific relation can only be used if this relation is part of a DBpedia, which is not the case for all relations we annotated sentences for.
 But if it was the case, up to 50\% of the relevant sentences are extracted this way.